gcxchange-gcechange/security-pipeline/README.md

 5. If the project is .Net and you're using the `backend-scan.yml` you need to setup a new variable for the pipeline.
 The variable name should be `NVD_API_KEY` and set to secret.
 The value should be the API key for OWASP dependency scan which you can request [here](https://nvd.nist.gov/developers/request-an-api-key).
 <img width="722" height="920" alt="image" src="https://github.com/user-attachments/assets/597a1d03-c754-405e-b1bf-5c8db3a8b916" />

+## Ignore Packages (Frontend Only)

+1. Add a file named `ignored-packages.txt` in the same directory as your .yml file.
+2. Add each package that should be ignored on its own line within the file.
+3. Save and run the pipeline.